 Solidarity in Action

 Over the last few years, UCDVO has offered two evening courses for those looking to broaden and deepen their engagement with global justice issues and action for social change.
-Be the Change and Skills in Development Education provide a space for the UCD staff, students and alumni, as well as external applicants, to come together to learn about global development and social justice issues in a friendly, informal environment.
+Previously, UCDVO ran Be the Change and Skills in Development, both of which provided a space for UCD staff, students and alumni, as well as external applicants, to come together to learn about global development and social justice issues in a friendly, informal environment.
+Since 2024, UCDVO have run a new course Seeding Change in place of Skills in Development (and continue to run Be the Change).

-Solidarity in Action builds on the spirit of these spaces, providing opportunity for members of the UCDVO community to continue and deepen their exploration of the global challenges we face and how to best respond to them in our respective contexts.
-Solidarity in Action aims to cultivate sustainable activism in participants.
-It is less focused on solutions and leans into a deeper examination of the self and where that ‘self’ is situated within the global structures that support inequality.
-It is an education process that works to build stamina/resilience and integrity for long-term global citizenship and activism.
+Solidarity in Action took place in 2021, and built on the spirit of the spaces created in Be the Change and Skills in Development, providing opportunity for members of the UCDVO community to continue and deepen their exploration of the global challenges we face and how to best respond to them in our respective contexts.
+Solidarity in Action aimed to cultivate sustainable activism in participants.
+It was less focused on solutions and instead leaned into a deeper examination of the self and where that ‘self’ is situated within the global structures that support inequality.
+It was based on an education process that works to build stamina/resilience and integrity for long-term global citizenship and activism.

-Solidarity in Action ran from March 18th to June 12th 2021, for 17 participants.
+Solidarity in Action ran from March 18th to June 12th 2021, and 17 participants took part.

 Solidarity in Action Publication 2021